EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 $$ r_i = b[e^{a(i-1)}-1] $$

 Mesh points are linearly spaced by _ab_ near the nucleus.
-For <i>r<sub>i</sub></i> large compared to _a_, the mesh points are spaced exponentially (uniformly on a log scale, spacing _a_).
+For <i>r<sub>i</sub></i> large compared to _a_, the mesh points are spaced exponentially (equally spaced on a log scale, spacing _a_).

 Three numbers are used to specify the mesh: augmentation radius, the number of points inside it, and the spacing parameter _a_ (_b_ can be determined from them).
 These can be specified in the input file as [**SPEC\_ATOM\_R**,&thinsp;**SPEC\_ATOM\_NR**,&thinsp;
 **SPEC\_ATOM\_A**](/docs/input/inputfile/#spec-cat) though usually you can rely on default values.

-The first point falls the origin and the last the augmentation radius.
-The free atom calculation doesn't need to know about the augmentation radius, but it is needed for _atm.pbte_{: style="color: green"}, where the the augmentation and interstitial parts are kept separate.
+The first point falls the origin and the last at the augmentation radius **R**.
+The free atom calculation doesn't need to know about the augmentation radius, but it is needed for _atm.pbte_{: style="color: green"} where the  augmentation and interstitial parts are kept separate.

 ###### Parameters that specify the charge density